Sport and fitness in Cape Town

 There are two main gym brands operating in the city: Virgin Active and Planet Fitness.
 Alternatively, there are other non-chain gyms located throughout Cape Town.

 Gym membership can be pricey, depending on the specific gym and membership plan chosen.
-However, some medical aid schemes encourage insurance holders to stay healthy by offering discounts on gym memberships, in which case there is an initial joining fee and thereafter attendance is discounted.
+However, some medical aid schemes encourage insurance holders to stay healthy by offering discounts on gym memberships, in which case there is an initial joining fee and thereafter monthly fees are discounted according to attendance.